mattrichards/mattrichards.github.io/_posts/2016-02-10-the-botanist.md

 He needs the cherry tree to blossom.
 Right now, it is bare.
 It's early March and his grandkids visit in a week.
-He's standing on the sidewalk wearing a dull yellow shirt, tan slacks, and sneakers that haven't been white for six years.
+He's standing on the sidewalk wearing a dull yellow sweater, tan slacks, and sneakers that haven't been white for six years.
 In his hand is Suze's hair dryer; its black cord is plugged into an orange extension cord that is plugged into a green extension cord that runs from the back of the garage out to the curb.
 He is working on the